Skip to content

 • Proactively reach out to target enterprises and talents by setting up Dedicated Teams for Attracting Businesses and Talents in the Mainland Offices and overseas Economic and Trade Offices (ETOs).

-• Establish the HK$30 billion Co-Investment Fund, managed by the new Hong Kong Investment Corporation Limited, for attracting enterprises to set up operations in Hong Kong and investing in their business, with a view to facilitating strategic growth enterprises to grow in Hong Kong.
+• Establish the HK$30 billion Co-Investment Fund, managed by the Hong Kong Investment Corporation Limited, for attracting enterprises to set up operations in Hong Kong and investing in their business, with a view to facilitating strategic growth enterprises to grow in Hong Kong.

 • Set aside $6 billion to provide subsidies for universities and research institutes to set up thematic research centres with a view to enhancing support for the transformation of R&D outcomes as well as R&D activities related to life and health technology.